 \subsubsection{MACHO}

-Following the idea of \cite{1986ApJ...304....1P}, several extensive surveys were undertaken in the early 90-ties of the past century aimed at detection of compact objects in the Galactic halo by means of microlensing.
-Their detection required observations of as many stars as possible favouring dense stellar fields like Magellanic Clouds (MCs) and Galactic bulge.
-Regular time-series observations of MCs started in 1992 with the onset of the MAssive Compact Halo Object (MACHO) survey \citep{1993ASPC...43..291A}.
+Following the idea of \cite{1986ApJ...304....1P}, several extensive surveys were undertaken in the early 1990s aimed at the detection of compact objects in the Galactic halo by means of microlensing.
+Their detection required observations of as many stars as possible, favouring dense stellar fields such as Magellanic Clouds (MCs) and the Galactic bulge.
+Regular time-series observations of MCs started in 1992 with the onset of the MACHO survey \citep{1993ASPC...43..291A}.
 The project brought a wealth of photometric data for millions stars in two bands, $V$ and $R$ \citep{1999PASP..111.1539A}, allowing studies of many types of variable stars.
-MACHO observations covered years 1992\,--\,2000.
-In these observations, the ExtEEV was assigned MACHO\,80.7443.1718 number and classified as an eclipsing binary with a period of about 32.83~d \citep{2001yCat.2247....0M}.
+MACHO observations covered the years 1992\,--\,2000.
+In these observations, the ExtEEV was assigned the MACHO\,80.7443.1718 number and classified as an eclipsing binary with a period of about 32.83~d \citep{2001yCat.2247....0M}.
 MACHO data of the ExtEEV are available through the project web page\footnote{http://macho.nci.org.au} and CDS.
 In total, there are 668 and 1487 data points in MACHO $V$ and $R$ passbands, respectively, obtained between October 22, 1992 and January 1, 2000.
 After some cleaning of outliers, we were left with 650 $V$-filter and 1387 $R$-filter data points.
 Because no clear difference in the amplitude of the heartbeat between the two passbands was found, the data were combined together.
 The MACHO light curve of the ExtEEV is shown in Fig.\,\ref{fig:all-LCs}, folded with the orbital period, in Fig.\,\ref{fig:archival-lc+trf}.